VectorDBCloud/Community/README.md

 You are free to:

-* Share — copy and redistribute the material in any medium or format
+* Share â€” copy and redistribute the material in any medium or format
-* Adapt — remix, transform, and build upon the material for any purpose, even commercially
+* Adapt â€” remix, transform, and build upon the material for any purpose, even commercially

 Under the following terms:

-* Attribution — You must give appropriate credit to Vector Database Cloud, provide a link to the license, and indicate if changes were made.
+* Attribution â€” You must give appropriate credit to Vector Database Cloud, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests Vector Database Cloud endorses you or your use.

 Additionally, we require that any use of this guide includes visible attribution to Vector Database Cloud.
 This attribution should be in the form of "Based on Vector Database Cloud Community", along with a link to [https://vectordbcloud.com](https://vectordbcloud.com), in any public-facing applications, documentation, or redistributions of this guide.

-No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+No additional restrictions â€” You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 For the full license text, visit: [https://creativecommons.org/licenses/by/4.0/legalcode](https://creativecommons.org/licenses/by/4.0/legalcode)